De Young Museum in Golden Gate Park is one of the largest public arts institutions in San Francisco.

 Visitors can see the permanent collection galleries for free but must purchase tickets to enter the special exhibitions.

-You must visit the museum’s Ticketing Desk to avail these free tickets, and they are issued based on availability.
+It would be best if you visited the museum’s Ticketing Desk to avail these free tickets, which are issued based on availability.

 Free Saturdays for locals

-Every Saturday, the de Young art museum offers free general admission to all nine Bay Area counties residents.
+The de Young art museum offers all nine Bay Area county residents free general admission every Saturday.

 Locals must reserve tickets in advance and have a valid local ID (driver’s license or postmarked envelope) for verification on the day of the visit.

-Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara, Solano, and Sonoma are the nine qualifying counties.
+The nine qualifying counties are Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara, Solano, and Sonoma.

 What’s inside De Young Museum